Tile Pro RS232 Commands

 • Airflow Recommendations

-Airflow Recommendations for DISPLAX Tile Pro The DISPLAX Tile product is equipped with two internal fans designed to maintain proper operating temperature and ensure consistent performance.
-When these units are installed inside an enclosure, it is ...
+What are the Airflow and Enclosure Requirements for the DISPLAX Tile Pro?
+The DISPLAX Tile Pro is equipped with two internal fans designed to automatically regulate the display's operating temperature and ensure consistent touch performance.
+When ...